-The nearest toilet if on the East wall(breakwater) is the portacabin in the east carpark.
-The come under the estates management and are cleaned regularly. but the tacklebox has no direct control over them
+The nearest toilet if on the East wall(breakwater) is the portacabins in the east carpark.
+They come under the estates management and are cleaned regularly. but the tacklebox has no direct control over them.

-The West wall(breakwater) has a toilet in the “tower block” It is basic but also cleaned by the shops duty wardens and checked everyday when its opened by said duty warden.
+The West wall(breakwater) has a toilet in the “tower block” It is basic but also cleaned by the shops duty wardens and checked everyday on a regular basis when its opened by said duty warden.

 BBQ’s and Cooking

 With the warm weather in the summer many turn their thoughts to BBQ’s & picnic’s which is also a popular thought for many visiting the breakwaters.
 Unfortunately BBQ’s or any other open coal or wood fire are not permitted on the breakwaters.
 Hot ash being blown has often been the cause of some nasty injuries to visitors so for safety reasons we do not allow BBQ’s on the walls.

 Small portable gas burners are allowed and must be supervised while in use.

 PLEASE NO GLASS BOTTLES ON THE BREAKWATERS